Clafou/support.print/_posts/2018-11-19-paper-not-listed.md

 * Try restarting the iPhone/iPad.
 * If none of the above solves this problem, try deleting Print to Size and re-installing it from the App Store.
 Some people have reported that doing so has made the issue go away for them.

-As a workaround you can [Printing outside the app](/printing-outside-the-app/).
+As a workaround you can [print outside the app](/printing-outside-the-app/).
 And as with any app that is not performing as expected you are entitled to [a refund for your purchase of the app](/refund)